Initially published in 2013 but we update our tips to enjoy the 2023 Atlantic City Air Show annually.

 Whether you want to sit on the beach, on the boardwalk, or you’ve bought a VIP seat in a tent, get there early to claim your spot.
 The show usually starts between 11 -11:30 am, but families will start arriving much earlier than that.

 Find your own spot on the beach

-- Bypass the VIP tent.
-Park yourself on the beach. – That whole grass is greener on the other side is kind of funny.
+Bypass the VIP tent or rooftop events.
+Park yourself on the beach.
+That whole grass is greener on the other side is kind of funny.
 Don’t be jealous of the VIPs in the tent.
 It’s not always a better seat.
 The food in the media tent is good but the view not so much.
 With umbrellas and chairs all around us when we did it, the view was blocked and my kids didn’t have much room to move around.

-Make sure you have your flip flops or sandals on.
-Underneath the blaring sand the sun gets incredibly hot to walk on.
-I was reminded of this the hard way last year, when my littlest had to go to the bathroom and we tried to make the walk barefoot.
+Make sure you have your flip-flops, sliders, or sandals on.
+Underneath the blaring sand, the sun gets incredibly hot to walk on.
+I was reminded of this the hard way one year when my littlest had to go to the bathroom and we tried to make the walk barefoot.
 It was an incredibly painful walk, even more so when I carried him the rest of the way.

 Eat on the beach at the Atlantic City Air Show

 Pack lunch and snacks – You’ve found your spot on the beach.
 You’re comfortable.
 The kids are good.
 Do you really want to trek all the way up the beach to stand in lines for overpriced food?
 Enough said.
 Moms, dads, grownups, and grandparents you know what I mean.

 The Atlantic City Air Show, will run from 11:00 am to just after 3 pm on Wednesday, August 16, 2023.
 If you arrive early that can be a long day in the sun for the kids.
 Make sure you are prepared.